Above: Jim Derck describes how he used 410 Microlight in a metal door repair. Image: A knocker on a metal door. Photo by Felix Luo on Unsplash

-At the end of moving day, after many large items had passed through the doorway, our house’s steel door was left with a nasty crease about a foot long.
-The door had a foam core.
+At the end of moving day, after many large items had passed through the doorway, our house’s metal door was left with a nasty crease about a foot long.
+The door was made of steel and had a foam core.
 The needed repair was just a fairing application with no structural component.
 Continue reading →

 If you are using the strip planking method to build a canoe, kayak or even a telescope, you already appreciate the beauty of wood.
 The following tips will help you achieve the clearest possible fiberglass coating to protect and reinforce the wood and show off your handiwork.
 Continue reading →

 When replacing planking, often you have to drill a new hole through the wood and “hit” the existing hole on the frame (so as not to riddle the frame with new holes).
 This tool will help you properly locate the new hole.
 You can either modify a set of barbecue tongs to make this tool, or fashion one from strips of aluminum.
 Drill a hole in the blades.
 Attach a pointed stud to the lower blade.
 Continue reading →

 It’s difficult to prevent cloth from lifting when fiberglassing around a sharp wooden corner.
 Even if you were able to lay glass tightly around a sharp corner, it could easily be dented.
 The slightest compression of the underlying wood could leave a void, and an invitation for moisture and the problems it creates.
 To avoid these problems, we always recommend rounding over the corner so the glass will lay flat against the surface.
 However, there may be times when you need a sharp corner.
 Here’s a method to make sharp fiberglass corners that are strong enough to prevent dents and protect the underlying wood.
 Continue reading →

 Use one full pumps stroke of resin for each one full pump stroke of hardener to get the proper resin-to-hardener ratio.